honeycombio/beeline-go/README.md

 flowing through your service by setting the `SampleRate` during initialization.
 This sample rate will send 1/n events, so a sample rate of 5 would send 20% of all events.
 For high throughput services, a sample rate of 100 is a good start.

+## Troubleshooting

+There are two general approaches to finding out what's going wrong when the beeline isn't doing what you expect.

+### The events I'm generating don't contain the content I expect

+Use the `STDOUT` flag in configuring the beeline.
+This will print events to the terminal *instead* of sending them to Honeycomb.
+This lets you quickly see what's getting sent and modify your code to get what you would like to see.

+### The events I'm sending aren't being accepted by Honeycomb

+Use the `PrintResponses` flag in configuring the beeline.
+This will print the responses that come back from Honeycomb to the terminal when sending events.
+These responses will have extra detail saying why events are being rejected (or that they are being accepted) by Honeycomb.

+This beeline is also still young, so please reach out to support@honeycomb.io or ping us with the chat bubble on https://honeycomb.io for assistance.

+## Dependencies

+The beeline is written with an eye towards a fairly recent set of dependent packages.
+Some of the dependencies have changed their API interface over the past few years (eg goji, uuid, net/http) so you may need to upgrade to get to a place that works.

+* go 1.7 - the context package moved into the core library and is used extensively by the beeline to make events available to the call stack
+* github.com/satori/go.uuid -